murraju/insightfactory-boshrelease/README.md

 ## Disclaimer

 This is a development release and a work in progress.
-Please log issues.The release has been tested against AWS EC2 and OpenStack BOSH CPIs (Cloud Provider Interface).
+Please log issues.
+This release has been tested against AWS EC2 and OpenStack BOSH CPIs (Cloud Provider Interface).

 ## Copyright and Credits